High-dimensional copula variational approximation through transformation: Discussion

 \section{Discussion}

 In this paper we show how to employ copula model approximations in variational inference using element-wise transformations of the parameter space.
-This type of copula is called an `implicit copula', and is obtained from the choice of multivariate distribution $F$ for the transformed parameters $\psivec$.
-We suggest using parametric transformations that are effective in regression modelling, and illustrate with the power transformation of~\cite{yeojohnson2000} and the G\&H transformation of~\cite{tukey77}.
+This type of copula is called an `implicit copula', and is obtained from the choice of distribution $F$ for the transformed parameters $\psivec$.
+We suggest using parametric transformations that are known to be effective in transforming data to near normality, and illustrate with the power transformation of~\cite{yeojohnson2000} and the inverse G\&H transformation of~\cite{tukey77}.
 The implied margins of such transformations are available in closed form, and depend on both the transformation selected and the marginals of $F$.
-While, in principle, any multivariate distribution can be selected, elliptical and skew-elliptical \citep{genton2004} distributions are good choices for two reasons.
+While, in principle, any distribution can be selected for $F$, elliptical and skew-elliptical \citep{genton2004} distributions are good choices for two reasons.
 First, they give rise to implicit copulas which have been shown previously to be effective; for example, see~\cite{fang2002}, \cite{demarta2005t} and \cite{smith2012}.
 Second, by employing a factor decomposition for the scale matrix of $F$, the number of copula parameters only increases linearly with $m$.

 The approximation provides a balance between computational viability and accuracy.
 We illustrate here using Gaussian and skew-normal copulas of dimensions up to $m=509$, although higher dimensions can also be considered.
-Our empirical work shows that the Yeo-Johnson transformation is particularly effective and is quickly calibrated using SGA; in most cases, faster than calibrating the elliptical or skew-elliptical distribution directly on the parameter vector.
-The approach of defining the copula approximation using element-wise transformations simplifies the computations required to implement variational inference, instead of selecting a copula function---such as a vine copula~\citep{tran+ba15}---and marginals separately. \cite{han2016} make a similar observation for a Gaussian copula, and we show this applies generally to all implicit copulas.
-Another important observation is that constraints on the parameters of $F$ usually employed to identify the implicit copula are not required here because they are identified through the margins $q_{\lambda_i}$.
+Our empirical work shows that the Yeo-Johnson transformation is particularly effective and is quickly calibrated using SGA; in most cases, faster than calibrating the elliptical or skew-elliptical distributions themselves on the parameter vector.
+The approach of defining the copula approximation using element-wise transformations simplifies the computations required to implement variational inference by using~\eqref{eq:q}.
+In contrast, selecting a high-dimensional copula function---such as a vine copula~\citep{tran+ba15}---and marginals separately, uses~\eqref{eq:qc} which is slower. \cite{han2016} make a similar observation for a Gaussian copula, and we show this applies generally to all implicit copulas.
+Another important observation is that constraints on the parameters of $F$ usually employed to identify the implicit copula (for example, see ~\cite{SmithMan2016}) are not required because they are identified through the margins $q_{\lambda_i}$.